zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/ITPro/_index.md

 ### Monitoring

 Enabling a resource in Azure Arc gives you the ability to perform configuration management and monitoring tasks on those services as if they were first-class citizens in Azure.
-You are able to monitor your connected machine guest operating system performance and your Kubernetes clusters at the scope of the resource with VM and container Insights.
-In ArcBox the Azure Arc-enabled servers and Azure Arc-enabled Kubernetes clusters have been onboarded onto Azure Monitor.
+You are able to monitor your connected machine guest operating system performance at the scope of the resource with VM insights.
+In ArcBox for IT Pros the Azure Arc-enabled servers have been onboarded onto Azure Monitor.

-The "Monitoring" tab of the Jumpstart Workbook shows metrics and alerts for ArcBox resources organized in three sections:
+The "Monitoring" tab of the Jumpstart Workbook shows metrics and alerts for ArcBox for IT Pros resources organized in three sections:

 - _Alert Summary_ - Shows an overview of alerts organized by severity and status.
 You can use the drop-down menus to apply filters to the report.
 The following filters are available:
   - Subscription: select one or multiple subscriptions in your environment to show available alerts.